How Long Do Facial Masks Last

 For dark preservation, use opaque containers or tinted jars to shield light-sensitive components like honey or oils.
 Always seal lids tightly to keep air out, which can dry or oxidize mixtures.
 Label jars with dates so you know once to toss them.

 Provided a mask separates, stir it gently but should it smells off, ditch it.
 Keep tools clean to prevent bacteria growth.
 Small batches last longer, so don’t make more than you’ll use in a week.
-Proper storage means safer, more effective masks.
+Proper storage means safer, more effective masks, and ensures your favorite blends are always ready for that perfect moment of self-care.

 Factors Affecting Mask Shelf Life